 Dr. Peters is an Australian Thoracic Physician by training with a passion for the prevention and better treatment of lung cancer and for improvement in the care and support of people living with lung cancer.
 He is Chair of the Global Lung Cancer Coalition, an international alliance of charities that share the same aims.
 Dr. Peters received his MD qualification from Sydney University in 1991.
 He then moved on to become Senior Staff Specialist and Head of Thoracic Medicine Department at the Concord Repatriation General Hospital in Sydney, Australia.
 Dr. Peters is also Professor of Respiratory Medicine at the Australian School of Advanced Medicine at Macquarie University.

-As a physician and patient advocate for more than 15 years, it is exciting to see the great advances we are making in lung cancer research at ESMO this year.
+As a physician and patient advocate for more than 15 years, it is exciting to see the great advances we are making in lung cancer research.
 We have expanded our knowledge of cancer exponentially, and this is particularly true in lung cancer as we have revolutionized our approaches to treatment.
 Patients are now living longer, which means they are now able to advocate for themselves.
 But make no mistake, there is still much work to be done.

 For many years, lung cancer wasn’t a major focus of cancer research efforts and nothing predicts lack of success like a lack of effort.
 Research started in the 1950s didn’t yield the results people were looking for and so the attention shifted to prevention.
 While prevention is incredibly important, it doesn’t end all lung cancer on its own or advance treatment.
 But within the last 10 years there has been a renewed interest in funding lung cancer research.
 Now we’re seeing advances in Immuno-Oncology, using a patient’s own immune system to fight the cancer.
 It’s a renaissance for lung cancer treatment.